Car Detailing Tips Nobody’s Been Honest Enough to Tell You

 • Your overly dirty car DOES actually say a lot about you. (once again, I didn't make the rules.
 We all communicate who we are as people.
 Most of this communication is non-verbal, so your excessively dirty car actually does make a statement about you as an individual)

-• Using the squeegee at the gas station to perform your lazy version of a car wash is not only a bad idea (will be damaging to your cars paint) but also says a lot about you.
+• Using the squeegee at the gas station to wash your car is a really bad idea!
+Not only is this a bad idea (will be damaging to your cars paint) but also says a lot about you.
 (Are you really too busy to take your car through a proper car wash, or do you really not value your car?)

-• Hosing your car off from the garden hose is not a good idea.
+• Hosing your car off from the garden hose is also a bad idea!
 In fact it is a really bad idea.
-Despite the fact that you have allowed months of dirt to accumulate on your car, this is still better than hosing your car off and allowing to "drip dry".
-The minerals within the water will etch into your car paint and likely create permanent water spots.
+Allowing the months of dirt that has accumulate on your car is still better than hosing your car off and allowing your car to "drip dry".
+The minerals within the water will mix with the dirt and likely create permanent water spots.
 (Either just let your car remain dirty, or take the time to get a proper wash job)

-• When you get into your car to drive, you are not magically rendered invisible.
+• You are not invisible once you are in your car.
+When you get into your car to drive, you are not magically rendered invisible.
 We really can see you picking your nose, applying make-up as you sit at a green light, or texting as you are driving.

-• Despite your attention to the "road ahead of you", there is also an entire world at work behind you.
-When you fail to use your turn indicators, or make a right hand turns from the far left of the lane; this pisses-off all the endless people behind you that you clearly do not have any consideration for, or you have "forgotten" about.
-Please; pay attention to your entire surroundings.
+• There is a whole world happening around you.
+Despite your attention to the "road ahead of you", there is also an entire world at work behind you.
+When you fail to use your turn indicators, or make a right hand turns from the far left of the lane; this annoys all of us.
+Pay attention to your entire surroundings.

 Car Detailing Tips for Your New Car: